ChaosRez/llama.cpp-fastencode/README.md

 Inference of Meta's [LLaMA](https://arxiv.org/abs/2302.13971) model (and others) in pure C/C++

+> **Note:** This fork has been tweaked with some edits to be used for the [DisCEdge](https://github.com/ChaosRez/llm-context-management) project, which is a distributed context management system designed to enable efficient, low-latency Large Language Model (LLM) inference in edge computing environments.
+>
+> Please cite our paper if you are using this: "DisCEdge: Distributed Context Management for Large Language Models at the Edge"

 ### Hot topics

 - Support for chat templates: [Wiki (contributions welcome)](https://github.com/ggerganov/llama.cpp/wiki/Templates-supported-by-llama_chat_apply_template)